Avik-Das-567/Siamese-Network-Triplet-Loss-PyTorch/README.md

-# 🧠 Siamese Network with Triplet Loss for Person Re-Identification (PyTorch)
+# Siamese Network with Triplet Loss for Person Re-Identification using PyTorch

 This project implements a **Siamese Neural Network** trained with **Triplet Loss** to learn discriminative feature embeddings for **person re-identification**.
 The model maps visually similar inputs closer in embedding space while pushing dissimilar samples farther apart, enabling robust similarity-based matching.

----

-## 📌 Overview
+## Overview

 Siamese Networks are designed to learn **relative similarity** rather than direct classification.
 Instead of predicting class labels, the network learns an embedding function such that: